Jasonette/documentation/README.md

 # JASONETTE DOCUMENTATION

-This repository is used to generate the documentation at [https://jasonette.github.io/documentation](https://jasonette.github.io/documentation).
-Go check it out!
+This repository is used to generate the documentation for [Jasonette](https://www.jasonette.com).

+Check out the documentation at [https://jasonette.github.io/documentation](https://jasonette.github.io/documentation)!